ebenzotoo/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that drwas a straight line
+function that draws diagonal line